enkidevs/curriculum/sql/dql/basic-selects/sql-practice-select-2.md

 ---
 ## Exercise

-Follow the link above to SQLFiddle.
+Follow the link below to SQLFiddle.
 Run *Build Schema*.
 This creates and populates the Pokemon database.

 Next, click *Run SQL* and observe the output.